New York authorities file hate-crime charges in attack on Asian American woman

 “This brave woman belongs here.
 Asian American New Yorkers belong here.
 Everyone belongs here,” Vance said at a news conference.
 “Attacks against Asian American New Yorkers are attacks against all New Yorkers.
 Our office stands against hate in all its forms.”

-The assault caused widespread outrage as another in a rash of high-profile attacks on people of Asian descent, including the mass shooting in Atlanta that killed six female Asian workers and two others in March, and an assault, also captured on video, that killed an elderly Thai immigrant in San Francisco in February.
+The assault caused widespread outrage as another in a rash of high-profile attacks on people of Asian descent, including the mass shooting in Atlanta that left six female Asian workers and two others dead in March, and the fatal assault, also captured on video, of an elderly Thai immigrant in San Francisco in February.
 The alleged assailants in those cases have not been charged with hate crimes, illustrating the complexities surrounding how such cases are handled.

 Vance and New York City Police Commissioner Dermot Shea hailed the quick work of the police department’s hate-crimes investigative unit in Elliot’s case, saying it demonstrated the commitment of the city’s law enforcement leadership to stopping such attacks.
 Vance said his office has prosecuted four hate-crime cases and is actively investigating four others in the first three months of this year, after having brought nine cases in all of 2020.